-As done in the previous sections, we perform three types of experiments and train the model on 1) only the real images, 2) only on synthetic data and 3) on synthetic and real images.
-Due to the current implementation, augmentation on high-resolution images is not possible due to computational time and so these images are only used to assess the baseline performance of the CNN with the maximum information available.
+high-resolution images is not possible and so these images are only used to assess the baseline performance of the CNN with the maximum information available.
 Each series of experiments is done once for each training set (train-50 and train-full).
 The CNN and the VAE share the same training set, and the VAE does not use the validation set during its training.
 For each training set, two VAEs are trained, one on the AD label only and the other on the CN label only.
 Examples of real and generated AD images are shown in Fig. 7.
 For each experiment 20 runs of the CNN training are launched.
 The use of a smaller training set train-50 allows mimicking the behavior of the framework on smaller data sets, which are frequent in the medical domain.